-Apart from being immersed in the challenge, being surrounded by actors, volunteers and real aid workers to give you a genuine experience, we promise to provide you with a performance-enhancing technical t-shirt, food and fluids to refuel afterwards and a one-of-a-kind hand-carved medal.
+Apart from being immersed in the challenge, being surrounded by actors, volunteers and real aid workers to give you a genuine experience, we will also provide you with a performance-enhancing technical t-shirt, food and fluids to refuel afterwards, and a one-of-a-kind hand-carved medal.
 We’ll also provide photos of the event so that you can relive your glory over and over again.

 I’ve never fundraised before, where do I start?

 A great way to start fundraising is to set up an online sponsorship page at JustGiving which you can send to your suppliers, clients, colleagues, friends and family.
 Many teams fundraise by organising events such as sample sales, cake bakes, dress down days, quiz nights, five–a–side football tournaments…which have all proved to be successful and great fun!
 There are many ways to raise funds and when you’ve signed up we’ll give you lots of ideas and support.

 We’ll send you our fundraising guide, full of hints and tips to help you reach your target, and send you regular updates with new ideas and showing how your fundraising is making a difference.
 You’ll also have a dedicated member of the team who can talk through your ideas with you and provide advice whenever you need it.

 Money raised from this event will support CARE International’s work around the world, helping vulnerable people living in poverty.
 The day’s activities will give you an insight into how our emergency response fund, resources and specialist staff provide fast, effective disaster relief to communities, working with the people most affected to meet their immediate and their long-term needs in times of emergency.